Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 There is no such thing as a “finished” roadmap while your project hasn’t closed—realities can (and will) change, especially if you’re working on a longer project.

-Expecting and planning for delays is a highly-underrated skill in project management.
+Expecting and planning for delays is a highly underrated skill in project management.
 On top of protecting the project itself from major delays, it gives your team, especially those involved in the day-to-day, room to balance their creative energies.
 By managing this risk from the project management side, your stakeholders are shielded from having to sacrifice quality for efficiency.

 3. Keep it accessible

 Ensure that stakeholders always have access to the latest version of your roadmap.
-This can be in the form of archiving older versions; using a dedicated tool to update a single roadmap is even better, as it eliminates the need to manually share new versions/links.
+This can be in the form of archiving older versions; using a dedicated tool to update a single roadmap is even better, as it eliminates the need to share new versions/links manually.
 This allows your project roadmap to follow the principles of being a living document and is especially useful considering the rise of remote and asynchronous working environments.

 Benefits and Challenges of a Project Roadmap

 The advantages of an effective roadmap share many similarities with effective stakeholder management, one of which is quickly briefing executives to achieve alignment and maintain buy-in.
-Keeping your stakeholders engaged directly translates to having more resources, and in connection, more room to succeed.
+Keeping your stakeholders engaged directly translates to having more resources and, in connection, more room to succeed.
 Inversely, the lack of buy-in risks your project not being finished, or worse, not being greenlit in the first place.

 Earlier, we also mentioned that creating your project roadmap in the early stages maximizes alignment.
 This helps your team prioritize the highest-value decisions while eliminating costs that don’t contribute to your project’s objectives.
 However, we also acknowledge that the early stages also offer the greatest uncertainty, as there is more room for new information and major changes—this is where our tips on keeping the roadmap simple, timely, and accessible play the biggest part.